PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **Delekhan:** Why did you choose the medieval swords and sorcery genre?

-**Stefan Nyul:** Few genres allow to build up such a dense atmosphere. [...]
+**Stefan Nyul:** Few genres allow to build up such a <span class="orelight">dense atmosphere</span>. [...]
 In addition to that, the fantasy genre allows a wide variation for the player character.
 The mighty close combat-swordfighter, the clever and elusive archer, the vile cutthroat, the sinister fireball caster or the mystic controller of minds.
 Very different ways of mastering all the dangers.

 **Michael Hoge:** When we started with GOTHIC, everyone used 3D engines to develop a 1st person shooter in a reality or sci-fi scenario and I was fed up with that.
 We liked the atmosphere of 3D games but wanted to bring a new aspect to it.
 Seems some other guys had the same idea.
 Fortunately, no one came too close to our vision of a 3D-RPG by now...